Skip to main content Skip to navigation

 Mathematics for Physicists

-All scientists use mathematics to state the basic laws and to analyse quantitatively4 and rigorously their consequences.
-The module introduces you to concepts and techniques which will be assumed by future modules.
+Physicists use mathematics to state the basic laws of nature and to analyse their consequences quantitatively and rigorously.
+The module introduces you to concepts and techniques that will be assumed by future modules.
 These include: complex numbers, functions of a continuous real variable, integration, functions of more than one variable and multiple integration.
-You will revise relevant parts of the A level syllabus, to cover the mathematical knowledge to undertake first year physics modules, and to prepare you for mathematics and physics modules in subsequent years.
+You will revise relevant parts of the A Level syllabus, to cover the mathematical knowledge to undertake first year physics modules, and to prepare you for mathematics and physics modules in subsequent years.

 Classical Mechanics and Special Relativity